Ibit-to/google-unlocked/README.md

 ## Install in Firefox
 ~~[Firefox Add-Ons]~~

 Taken down too.
-So you need to (manually install it)[https://github.com/Ibit-to/google-unlocked/releases/download/v1.5/google_unlocked-1.5.xpi].
+So you need to [manually install it](https://github.com/Ibit-to/google-unlocked/releases/download/v1.5/google_unlocked-1.5.xpi).
 With Firefox open, hit Ctrl+ o (or Cmd+ o) > browse to the extension > double click the extension (or select Open) > Install Now.

 ## Manual install in Chrome
 - Download the latest zip release from [Google Unlocked repository releases](https://github.com/Ibit-to/google-unlocked/releases)